-When you start Word, the Navigation pane will usually be visible on the left side of your document.
+When you start Word, the Navigation pane will sometimes be visible on the left side of your document.
 This provides you not only with useful tools for navigating your document.
 It also provides some useful tools for changing the structure of your document.

-- 1) If you have closed the Navigation Pane, click the View tab on the Ribbon. - 2) From the Show section of the ribbon, click the Navigation Pane option to make sure it is ticked.
+- 1) If you can't see the Navigation Pane, click the View tab on the Ribbon. - 2) From the Show section of the ribbon, click the Navigation Pane option to make sure it is ticked.